Introduction to Panama as a solo travel destination

-Panama could be described as an ‘up and gone already’ destination having proved very popular with American tourists and expats for a number of years now but actually it is very easy to get off the beaten track in the country and it is still a new destination for backpackers.
+Panama could be described as an ‘up and gone already’ destination, having proved very popular with American tourists and expats for a number of years.
+Actually it is very easy to get off the beaten track in the country and Panama for solo travel is a great destination for backpackers.

 The country is very much at a geographical crossroads being at the tail end of the North American continent and the beginning of South America proper.
 Panama is very much part of Latin America with Spanish being the official language.